-Why the Black Student Midwife Scholarship Fund
+Why the Biddy Mason Scholarship and Financial Aid Fund

 CAM’s commitment to equity in midwifery is rooted in the awareness of the racism that fueled the campaign to eliminate the profession of midwifery in the US.
 Throughout the early 20th century, while nations in Europe and Asia focused on modernizing midwifery education and integrating midwives into emerging healthcare systems, policy makers in the US focused instead on replacing midwives—a racially and ethnically diverse workforce of maternity care providers—with white physicians, nurses, and nurse-midwives.